 As for whether you should find it true… well, there are many other alternative worldviews out there, and this would go on for far too long if I were to address each one.
 Suffice it to say, every worldview believes they have it right, and that the others are inadequate in some way.
 In that regard, I admit that I too am making such a truth claim.
 However, we can’t all be right.
-The truth is out there, and regardless of what you believe, you must find good reasons for what you believe and how you impact the world.
+The truth is out there, and regardless of what you believe, you must find good reasons for what you believe and how that impacts your life.

-I recommend the version of truth that, in addition to being grounded in historical fact (the fulfillment of old prophecies, the life and death of Jesus, and rapid spread of the Christian church despite persecution both then and now) and promoting genuinely good values for this life (loving a God of justice and mercy, loving your neighbor, and even loving your enemies), also offers the greatest hope for our world (that all things will be made right: 2 Peter 3:11-13).
+For me, I’ve found that, in addition to being grounded in historical fact (the fulfillment of old prophecies, the life and death of Jesus, and rapid spread of the Christian church despite persecution both then and now) and promoting genuinely good values for this life (loving a God of justice and mercy, loving your neighbors, and even loving your enemies), this is the story that also offers the greatest hope for our world (that all things will be made right: 2 Peter 3:11-13).

 What does this story mean for us?

 In God’s story, however, we’re just as prone to mess up as the rest of the citizens on the island.
 We may not be stealing an entire town’s worth of carrots like Dr. Hare, but we’ve all done things that hurt someone else’s metaphorical carrots.
-We put our needs above everyone else’s, we lose our temper at others, we’ve envied the carrots of others… the list goes on.
+We put our needs above everyone else’s, we lose our temper, we’ve envied others… the list goes on.

 We could all do with a savior and a role model for what it means to be the best kind of human, even as we constantly fall short.
 Our own brokenness may be an uncomfortable thought, but as the Good News tells us, we can be forgiven – if we dare accept such an invaluable gift, freely offered to all, through Jesus’ own sacrifice (Hebrews 10:10).